Table of Contents

 Treatment of cases with hypernatremia

-First step is volume restoration in cases with severe dehydration.
-Fluid bolus with isotonic saline or lactated ringer can be used.
-Next step is slow correction of the hypernatremia in a rate of 10 mEq/L/24hours to avoid cerebral edema and death as a complication.
+The next step is a slow correction of the hypernatremia at a rate of 10 mEq/L/24hours to avoid cerebral edema and death as a complication.
 5% dextrose in 0.9% sodium chloride can be used with frequent monitoring of the serum sodium every 4 hours.